 Step 3: Connect a cookie banner or anonymize IP addresses (optional)

 The preset configuration is configured to track your users anytime a publication is viewed and identify unique users based on their IP address.
-You can choose to ask users for consent before firing any of the tags (e.g. through Cookiebot).
+You can ask users for consent before firing any tags (e.g., through Cookiebot).
 You can also have Google Analytics anonymize the IP address to avoid personal data from being stored, in which case it is no longer possible to identify unique and returning users.

-To anonymize the IP addresses, locate the UA - Google Analytics Setting variable, edit the Fields to Set and change the value of the anonymizeIp field from false into true.
+To anonymize the IP addresses, locate the UA - Google Analytics Setting variable, edit the Fields to Set, and change the value of the anonymizeIp field from false to true.

 Configuring Google Analytics to anonymize IP addresses:

 Step 4: Configure the custom dimension in Google Analytics

 To help create useful reports and dashboards, the pageview configuration also sends over the publication name, page number, product name (Gold+), and group name (Enterprise only) to Google Analytics as custom dimensions.
 These can be used to, for example, filter the data for a specific publication or list the page numbers in your reports.